p3r7/blog/_posts/2020-01-15-tramp-autologin-insanity.md

 Such interactions include opening shells and browsing remote file trees as if they were locally mounted.
 You can even bounce across several machines like if it was nothing (it's called [multi-hops](https://www.gnu.org/software/emacs/manual/html_node/tramp/Ad_002dhoc-multi_002dhops.html)).

-But there is one thing can break these otherwise seemless interactions: login prompts.
+But there is one thing can break these otherwise seamless interactions: login prompts.

 # The Authinfo way

-To get rid of them, emacs offers natively support for Gnus Authinfo and .netrc files via its `auth-source` package:
+To get rid of them, emacs offers native support for Gnus Authinfo and .netrc files via its `auth-source` package:

 ```emacs-lisp
 (require 'dash)